plone/plone.app.theming/src/plone/app/theming/browser/resources/userguide.rst

 be modified through Plone.
 Themes installed by third-party add-ons or distributed on the filesystem cannot, although changes made on the filesystem will be reflected immediately if Zope is running in debug mode.
-To modify a filesystem theme, you can copy it to a new in-Plone theme and modifiy that.
-For filesystem themes, an *Inspect theme* button will be shown instead, allowing access to the theme mapper (see below), but not the file manager.
+To modify a filesystem theme, you can copy it to a new in-Plone theme by clicking the *Copy* button underneath the theme in the *Theming* control panel.

-The *Modify theme* screen consists of two panels: The file manager, shown at the top (not avaialble for filesystem themes) and the rule mapper, shown underneath.

-The file manager shows a file tree on the left and an editor on the right.
+The *Modify theme* screen initially shows a file manager, with a file tree on the left and an editor on the right.
 Click on a file in the file tree to open an editor or preview: HTML, CSS, JavaScript and other text files can be edited directly through the editor.
 Other files (e.g. images) will be rendered as a preview.

+*Note:* The advanced editor with syntax highlighting is not available in Microsoft Internet Explorer.

 Click *New folder* to create a new folder.
 You can also right-click on a folder in the file tree to bring up this action.